IBM/cognitive-moderator-service/README.md

 * Create bot user from `Bot Users`.
 Provide a `Display Name` and `Default Username` for the bot and click `Save Changes`.
 ![](doc/source/images/bot-users.png)

-* From `OAuth and Permissions`, Save the `OAuth Access Token` and `Bot User OAuth Access Token` for later use by the IBM cloud function.
+* From `OAuth and Permissions`, Save the `OAuth Access Token` for later use by the IBM cloud function.
 ![](doc/source/images/oauth-access-token.png)

 Select `Permissions Scopes` that will be used by the bot that we will be creating next.